Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

 \subsubsection{Poison Success Rate}

-We first evaluate the hit number and render rate.
+We first evaluate the hit number and render success rate.
 We simulate user prompts using datasets as described in \Cref{subsec:poison_setup}.
-In parallel, the attacker sends poisoned prompts periodically to determine whether our cache is inserted successfully based on the generation latency.
-After that, the attacker generates all the hit images from the poisoned caches, and detects whether the generated images include the logo.
-The detection model is DINOv2 \cite{oquab2023dinov2}, similar to the method in prior work \cite{jang2025silentbranding}.
+In parallel, the attacker sends poisoned prompts periodically to determine whether the prompt was successfully inserted into the approximate cache based on the generation latency.
+If a user prompt hits any poisoned cached state, we save the generated images and detect whether it contains the logo.
+The detection model is DINOv2 \cite{oquab2023dinov2}, similar to the method in prior work~\cite{jang2025silentbranding}.

-As \Cref{tab:poison-attack-hit-render} illustrates, \poison{} receives more hits than the direct injection baseline in all scenarios, due to the effective \textit{logo injection} method.
-Consequently, the render rate of \poison{} is also higher. \Cref{fig:poison-attack-logo-hit-breakdown} details the breakdown of hits by logos.
+As \Cref{tab:poison-attack-hit-render} illustrates, \poison{} receives more hits than the direct injection baseline in all scenarios, due to the effective \textit{logo injector}.
+Consequently, the success rate of \poison{} is also higher. \Cref{fig:poison-attack-logo-hit-breakdown} details the breakdown of hits by logos.
 Because we use the same target prompts for all 6 logos, the variation among logos indicates how well a logo can be blended into the prompt.
 All 6 logos contribute to the total hit, indicating the generalization of this attack.

-We also explore the render rate among 6 logos. \Cref{fig:poison-attack-render-rate} demonstrates that FLUX renders logos at a better success rate.
-In contrast, SD3 struggles to preserve such visual content when reusing the cache.
-The main reason is that SD3 (Median version) is less powerful than FLUX.
-As a smaller model, SD3 results in weaker text–image alignment.
-Even when the logo text is explicitly included in the prompt, SD3 often fails to generate the corresponding logo. \Cref{fig:sd3_vs_flux} illustrates that, when a logo is embedded directly into the prompt, FLUX produces a clear logo, whereas SD3 cannot.
+We also explore the render success rates among 6 logos. \Cref{fig:poison-attack-render-rate} demonstrates that FLUX achieves a higher success rate.
+In contrast, SD3 struggles to preserve such visual content when reusing the cached states.
+The main reason is that SD3 (the median version) is less powerful than FLUX, resulting in weaker text–image alignment.
+Even when the logo text is explicitly included in the prompt, SD3 often fails to generate the corresponding logo. \Cref{fig:sd3_vs_flux} illustrates that, when a logo is embedded directly into the prompt, FLUX produces a clear logo, whereas SD3 does not.
 Logo complexity also significantly impacts the success rate.
-For instance, \Cref{fig:poison-attack-render-rate-sd3} shows that ``Triangle'' consistently exhibits the lowest render rate with SD3, as its complicated combination of lines can vanish after multiple denoising steps, while ``Blue Moon'' achieves a high render rate due to its simpler structure.
+For instance, \Cref{fig:poison-attack-render-rate-sd3} shows that ``Triangle'' exhibits the lowest success rate with SD3, as its complicated lines can vanish after multiple denoising steps, while ``Blue Moon'' achieves a high success rate due to its simpler structure.